creachadair/miser/README.md

 by Mary Jean Lansing.
 "Miser" was an example of the _text adventure_ genre that was born with Will Crowther & Don Woods's "[Colossal Cave Adventure][cca]", and would grow to popularity with the [Infocom][icom] games of the 1980s.
-Although Miser lacks the detail and intricacy of some other games, I was very taken as a child with the idea of a computer program that could simulate a world with places and objects that could respond to your "actions".
+Although Miser lacks the detail and intricacy of some other games, as I child I was very much taken with the idea of a computer program that could simulate a world with places and objects that could respond to your "actions".
 In many ways, Miser was the beginning of my long-standing interest in computer languages and translation.